1. Are photographs required for each family member, or only for the principal entrant?

 14. Are there any fees for the E-DV program?

-There is no fee for submitting an electronic lottery entry.
+There is no fee for submitting an electronic entry form.
 DV applicants must pay all required visa fees at the time of visa application directly to the Consular cashier at the Embassy or Consulate.
 Details of required DV and immigration visa application fees will be included with the instructions sent by the KCC to applicants who are selected.

 15. May persons who are already registered for an immigrant visa in another category apply for the DV program?